 How Does the Moon Affect Tides for Fishing?

-The moon exerts a gravitational pull on the side of the earth that the moon is on so the water in the oceans rises on the side of the earth that the moon is on and falls on the opposite side.
+The moon exerts a gravitational pull on the side of the earth that the moon is on, so the water in the oceans rises on the side of the planet that the moon is on and falls on the opposite side.

 Do Solunar Tables Really Matter for Bass Fishing?
 (Be Surprised)

-I’ve uncovered 5 influential research studies that I’ve analyzed to dig DEEP into moon phase fishing theories.
+I’ve uncovered five influential research studies I’ve analyzed to dig deeper into moon phase fishing theories.

 1. Solunar Theory

-According to the solunar theory proposed by John Alden Knight (1926), there are MAJOR and MINOR periods of feeding that are related to the gravitational forces of the earth and moon.
+According to the solunar theory proposed by John Alden Knight (1926), there are MAJOR and MINOR periods of feeding that are related to the earth’s and moon’s gravitational forces.
 Knight analyzed data from over 200 lunker fish catches in his study. (source)

-- He found that 90 percent of the large catches occurred during a new moon.
+- First, he found that 90 percent of the large catches occurred during a new moon.

-- He also noticed that more fish were caught during certain time periods that recurred each day based on the moon’s position in the sky related to its monthly orbital position (around the earth).
+- He also noticed that more fish were caught during specific time periods that recurred each day based on the moon’s position in the sky related to its monthly orbital position (around the Earth).

 - These major and minor times occur daily: two major feeding periods and two minor periods. (source).
 These periods usually last about an hour and a half and can be located in many online solunar tables.